stylersnico/abyssproject-wiki/en/infra/blog-infrastructure.md

 - Wiki.JS: CMS for the wiki (You are here :))
 - Commento: Comment system for the wiki
 - Docker: For hosting Wiki.JS, Commento and their PostgreSQL databases
-- Acme.SH: For the SSL certificates: https://wiki.abyssproject.net/en/debian/webservers/acme_dot_sh-nginx
 - Crowdsec: For security and log analysis
-- Cloudflare: For remote tunnel and access with cloudflare
+- Cloudflared: For remote tunnel and access with cloudflare

 # @Home infrastructure